Top-5 Kansas City Scouts of All-Time

 4) Simon Nolet

 The Scouts did themselves well at the 1974 NHL Expansion Draft.
-After they and their fellow newcomers, the Washington Capitals, selected goaltenders through the first four selections, it was Kansas City that made Simon Nolet the first skater selected with the fifth overall pick.
+After they and their fellow newcomers, the Washington Capitals, selected goaltenders through the first four selections, it was Kansas City that made Simon Nolet the first skater selected as the fifth overall pick.
 Nolet, who was fresh off of a Stanley Cup victory with the 1973-74 Philadelphia Flyers, became the Scouts inaugural team captain.

 Nolet was a decent goal scorer, with four seasons of 16 or more goals for Philly.
 Captaining the Scouts, he had a career-year in 1974-75 as he set all career highs in goals (26), assists (32) and points (58).
-Those totals saw Nolet lead or tie for the team lead in each category.
+Those totals saw Nolet lead or tie for the team lead in each category for the team.

 Nolet scored the first goal in Scouts history – an Oct.
 9, 1974 tally against the Toronto Maple Leafs and goaltender Doug Favell.
-He would be named to the 1975 NHL All- Star Game as the sole representative for Kansas City.
+He would be named to the 1975 NHL All- Star Game as well as the sole representative for Kansas City.

 Despite Nolet being one of the more skilled Scouts, he would end up being traded along with Ed Gilbert and a 1st-round draft pick on Jan.
 8, 1976 to the Pittsburgh Penguins.
-In addition to receiving Chuck Arnason and a 1st-round pick of their own, the deal brought heavily feared pugilist Steve Durbano to Kansas City, and was designed to add some much needed toughness to the team’s roster.
+In addition to receiving Chuck Arnason and a 1st-round pick of their own, the deal brought strongly feared pugilist Steve Durbano to Kansas City, and was designed to add some much needed toughness to the team’s roster.

 Nolet’s 36 goals in a Scouts uniform are third-most all-time, while his 83 points are second-highest.